Home

 Accounting fees are reduced if dividend re-investment is not undertaken.
 This is because each time a dividend is converted into more shares, a new capital-gain or capital-loss event at some future time will ensue.
 That will requires additional accounting effort.

 I keep paper records of shares that are on my watch list.
-These are shares that I may consider buying in the future when conditions are more favourable.
+These are shares that I may consider buying in the future when conditions are more favorable.

 I record and file performance information about watch-list shares on a (paper) template that I can refer to at a later date when their situation changes.